lgbt-foundation/whitepaper/whitepaper.md

 ### Escrow of Proceeds

-Funds committed during the MCO Token Creation Even will be held in a secure multi-signature wallet and will only be released from the account with 2 out of 3 signatures of:
+ETH committed during the Token Sale will be held in a secure multi-signature wallet and will only be released from the account with 2 out of 3 signatures of:

 - Christof Wittig - CEO @ Hornet
-- NN - Member of the Advisors
+- NN - Member of the Advisory Board
 - NN - external individual